Identifying Drug Endangered Children: A Collaborative Approach

 Eric Nation, Director of Training and Development

-Lieutenant (retired) Eric Nation began his career in law enforcement in 1994 where he has held numerous positions.
-From 1996-2002, Nation was assigned to an undercover narcotics unit and from 2007-2012 was assigned as the Commander of the M.I.N.E.
-Taskforce – Eastside.
+Lieutenant Eric Nation began his career in law enforcement in 1995 where he has held numerous positions, Correctional Officer, Police Officer, Deputy Sheriff, Lieutenant Deputy Sheriff, as was as 6 years in an undercover narcotics unit and then as Commander of that unit for 5 years.